makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 ## Sculpting

+For clay, I'm using Chavant NSP, in hard.
+NSP is a oil, wax, and mineral clay that does not dry out or harden.
+At room temperature, it's pretty firm, and can be carved and accepts sharp detail.
+It's non-sulphur, and won't prevent platinum silicone from curing.

+While I like that the clay can be reused, and that it's firm enough not to show fingerprints every time I touch it, I would probably prefer to use a polymer clay (like Super Sculpey) for a smaller toy.
+After baking, it can be sanded and filled to get a a very smooth finish, with much less effort.

-I started with 2 lbs of Chavant NSP hard clay, softened in the microwave.
+I started with 2 lbs of clay, softened in the microwave.
 I used 1/4&quot; armature wire, and wrapped crumpled aluminum foil around that to bulk out to about 1&quot; in diameter.

 I wrapped and mooshed the softened clay around the armature and foil, and made rough base, and bulked it out further with coils of clay.

 If I did this again, I'd better plan out what I was working on (with a drawing), and the dimensions I wanted to target.
-I could have been using more foil and less clay.
+I could have been using more foil and less clay (this used about 1.5lbs, but could have used less than half of that with better planning).
 Instead, I just kind of built it up organically until I liked it, and then added a big knot in the middle for no real reason.

 ### Tools